 Dr. Khismatullin, the PI of the laboratory, is a member of the Education Committee of the Biomedical Engineering Society (BMES).
 He is involved in the organization of BMES workshops and other activities that promote the development and

 use of innovative teaching tools in biomedical engineering education.
-Dr. Khismatullin is also a vice-chair of the American Society for Engineering Education Gulf Southwest (ASEE-GSW) Section and the organizer of
+In 2014-2015, Dr. Khismatullin was a chair of the American Society for Engineering Education Gulf Southwest (ASEE-GSW) Section.
+He organized the

-the 2014 ASEE-GSW Annual Conference that will be held in New Orleans on April 2-4, 2014.
-This conference is devoted to
+2014 ASEE-GSW Annual Conference in New Orleans on April 2-4, 2014.
+This conference was devoted to

 "Interactive Learning in Engineering Education".